 by Regine Schneider

-„Thomas Bühner has been at the top of the league of German chefs.
-Born 1962 in Riesenbeck as the son of a housewife and commercial clerk in 1962 in Riesenbeck, he first encountered catering at his grandparents’ establishment.
-Here, guests were greeted with a slice of fresh pain gris with butter and Westphalian ham, and the clattering in the kitchen and the hubbub from the pub acted as a backdrop at bedtime, late in the evening.
-All the same, young Thomas Bühner was unsure for a while which career path to pursue after leaving school.
-His twin brother turned to carpentry, but an aptitude test at the job centre came up with concrete ideas: he was facing a choice of becoming a chef, a baker or a farmer.
-Bühner decided to become a chef, and even back then, he announced to his parents: ‘Well, if I’m going to be a chef, then at least I want to be a good one’ – and he has kept his word to this day.
+For over 20 years, Thomas Bühner has been at the top of the league of German chefs.
+Born 1962 in Riesenbeck as the son of a housewife and a commercial clerk, he was first exposed to catering at his grandparents’ establishment.
+Here, guests were always greeted with a slice of fresh pain gris with butter and Westphalian ham, and the clattering in the kitchen and the hubbub from the pub acted as a backdrop at bedtime, late in the evening.
+But all the same, young Thomas Bühner had no clear idea for a long time which career to choose once he left school.
+Whilst his twin brother turned to carpentry, an aptitude test at the job centre came up with concrete ideas: he was facing a choice of becoming a chef, a baker or a farmer.
+Bühner decided to become a chef, and even back then, he announced to his parents: “So if I’m going to be a chef, then at least I want to be a good one” – and he has kept his word to this day.

 Bühner trained at Schweizer Haus in Paderborn.
-This was followed by stints with Günter Scherrer at the Hilton in Düsseldorf, at Landhaus Scherrer in Hamburg, Restaurant Grand Cru in Lippstadt and Restaurant Jörg Müller in Westerland on Sylt.
+This was followed by stints with Günter Scherrer at the Hilton in Düsseldorf, Landhaus Scherrer in Hamburg, Restaurant Grand Cru in Lippstadt and Restaurant Jörg Müller in Westerland on Sylt.
 In 1989, Bühner became Harald Wohlfahrt‘s chef de partie at the Schwarzwaldstube in Baiersbronn.
 This was one of the most important stages of his career, after all, he was fascinated by Wohlfahrt’s discipline and consistency – indispensable assets in his vocation – and, above all, the down-to-earthness and benevolence the patron showed his employees day in, day out.